 Was the event of Jesus being nailed on a cross fulfilling ancient prophecy?
-In other words, could the Romans have killed Jesus in another way or did it have to be done on a tree (cross) to fulfilled ancient prophecy?
+Could the Romans have killed Jesus in another way or did it have to be done on a tree (cross) to fulfill ancient prophecy?

 Was Jesus nailed to the cross?
-The Old Testament scriptures do not specifically state in so many words that Jesus had to be nailed to a cross or tree.
-But the prophecy in Psalm 22:16-17 strongly suggests that the cross was required as it was the only method the Romans used to put people to death that would have resulted in the prophecy’s fulfillment.
+The Old Testament scriptures do not specifically prophesy that Jesus would be nailed to a cross or tree.
+But the prophecy in Psalm 22:16-18 strongly suggests that the cross was required.
+A cross was the only method the Romans used to put people to death that would have resulted in the prophecy’s fulfillment.
 The prophecy states the Messiah’s hands and feet would be pierced.

 Most of the Psalm is a description of the events of Jesus’ death on the cross.